-This project is just a collection of personnal cheat sheets, about various linux related topics.
+This project is just a collection of personal cheat sheets, about various GNU/Linux related topics.

-Most of them are still Work In Progress.
+Most of them are still very much TODO or in a Work In Progress state.

 You can also clone this project and look at the cheat sheets from your terminal:

 How to contribute¶

 The cheat sheets of this project are simply written with the Markdown markup

 ./docs directory, see all the

 *.md files).
 Thus, they are very easy to read/write with any text editor.